 Thank you to the United Nations and our sponsors.
 The event was a resounding success.
 If you couldn’t be there, you can Watch the video of the 2018 Autism Advantage Luncheon here.
-Or you can follow the link to watch the slide show of the event.
+Or you can follow the link (requires login to flickr) to watch the slide show of the event.
 Read more about the event UN Autism Advantage Luncheon 2018.

 The Specialisterne Foundation works to enable one million jobs for people with autism through social entrepreneurship, corporate sector engagement and a global change in mindset.
 We work with stakeholders around the world to bring about our vision of a world where people are given equal opportunities in the labour market.

 Thorkil Sonne spoke at the World Autism Awareness Day 2016, hosted by the UN, 1 April, in response to the Secretary-General’s Call to Action issued at WAAD 2015.